 The museum is basically right beside the Hofburg in the Old Town so it is also easy to walk to if you are out and about in the centre.
-They do an audio guide in English and you can learn more about visiting here.
+They do an audio guide in English.

 Also interesting: Experience the history and culture of the Tyrolean Region with a night performance of Traditional Austrian folk music!

 Fun Fact: Right beside the Heritage Museum you will find the Court Church.
 This church – originally built in 1553 to commemorate the life of Maximilian I – is the home to a massive cenotaph as the tomb of Maximilian as well as almost 30 bronze statues.

 It is paid entry but it’s an important place in Tyrol so it’s definitely something to check out while you visit!

 If you are heading for Innsbruck to do some shopping, then a stroll along Maria-Theresien-Straße might be for you!

 This long, partly-pedestrian street just south of the Old Town is home to a number of shops by brands you know and local ones, too.
 We walked the street both during the day and at night and it was lovely at both times.

 As you walk along, there are actually a number of important historical landmarks you’ll come across.